What is a Translation Management System (TMS)

 - Define what to translate

-The TMS reduce the amount of manual effort performed during each of the steps.
-Otherwise, it could be difficult for your managers, translators, and reviewers to coordinate and promptly execute crucial project specifics, which frequently results in a longer time to market.
+A TMS reduces the amount of manual effort performed during each of these steps.
+Otherwise, it can be difficult for managers, translators, and reviewers to coordinate and promptly execute crucial project specifics, which frequently results in a longer time to market.

 A good TMS will trigger a review procedure each time a translation is modified.
 Until one of the translation suggestions is accepted, the actual value won't change.